freeverseio/laos-public-docs/api/write-queries/MintNFT.md

 ## Synchronous Minting

 The `mint` mutation mints NFTs and returns the result, including the success status.
-It is ideal for synchronous processes but may block the API for longer during large minting operations.
+It is ideal for synchronous processes, but the response may take several seconds and could block the API for longer during large minting operations.

+Here is the synchronous version of the example above:
 ```graphql
 mutation MintNFT {
   mint(